The Bridge (1969 film): Plot

-However, they are soon captured by another patrol under Obersturmführer Faust.
+However, they are soon captured by another patrol under Obersturmführer Kautz.
 Just before their execution by firing squad, Faust guns down the other soldiers and says that he is with the Partisans.
 Using German uniforms and a truck, they are able to get closer to the bridge.
 They stop at the home of one of Mane’s contacts to find out where the explosives for the mission are stored and to update their superiors.
 Unbeknownst to the group, the message is intercepted by the Germans and the contact is killed that night.
 The following day, Hoffman’s troops attack the home and find a message left by a mole in the group revealing the location of the explosives.
 Hoffman is able to secure the explosives cache at a nearby convent before Tiger’s group, but is unable to stop a nun from warning them about the ambush.

 Desperate, the group tries to weed out the mole, mostly blaming Jelena.
-Faust offers to try and find other explosives, but is revealed to have been following Hoffman’s orders.
+Kautz offers to try and find other explosives, but is revealed to have been following Hoffman’s orders.
 He leads German soldiers back to the group, but his troops are ambushed and he is captured.
-Tiger tells him that he only told Faust the exact time of their radio transmission, which uncovered him as the traitor.
+Tiger tells him that he only told Kautz the exact time of their radio transmission, which uncovered him as the traitor.
 Using the stolen German uniforms and truck, they infiltrate the German camp by the bridge, retrieve the explosives, and force Hoffman at gunpoint to call the troops to an assembly.
 The Engineer has a change of heart and tells Zavatoni where to plant the explosives.
 Von Felsen is suspicious, but has to leave and meet the General in charge of the retreating forces to guide them over the bridge.

 An unanswered phone call blows the Partisans’ cover and Mane is killed.
-Tiger kills Faust on the bridge, but Zavatoni is killed before he can trigger the explosion.
+Tiger kills Kautz on the bridge, but Zavatoni is killed before he can trigger the explosion.
 The Engineer runs onto the bridge, pursued by a freed Hoffman, and uses the detonator to blow up the bridge before the retreating Germans can cross.
 Survivors on both sides lament that such a beautiful bridge had been destroyed.